alexpi007/my-hacker-news-selection/README.md

   > Even with good design, w/o tests you will fear change and so the code will rot.
 With good tests, there’s no fear, so you’ll clean the code.

+- [Calculus Made Easy](https://calculusmadeeasy.org/) by Silvanus P. Thompson - read on **Apr 19 2024**
+  > Some calculus-tricks are quite easy.
+Some are enormously difficult.
+The fools who write the textbooks of advanced mathematics — and they are mostly clever fools — seldom take the trouble to show you how easy the easy calculations are.
+On the contrary, they seem to desire to impress you with their tremendous cleverness by going about it in the most difficult way.